Waggle dancing

 A surprising taste of sunflower oil

 A few years ago at the Culinarium Khasheria in Tbilisi, I tore off a piece of bread and dipped it into a pod of sunflower oil—possibly a little doubtful, possibly wondering if I should ask for olive oil instead.
-What followed was a moment of surprised comprehension, when you realise that something you’ve always known was only ever a shade of the truth.
+What followed was a moment of surprised comprehension, when you realise that something you’ve always known was only ever a shade of all that’s out there.

 All my life, I’ve only known sunflower oil as cooking oil.
 It was what my mother and grandmother used in their kitchens.
-It was what I used to grease the wok as a child, as I climbed onto a wooden stool to reach the stove so I could fry an egg—the first thing I learnt to cook for myself when the adults were busy.
+It was what I used to grease the wok as a child, as I climbed onto a wooden stool to reach the stove so I could fry an egg—the first thing I learned to cook for myself when the adults were out or busy playing mahjong.
 When I grew older and had to stock my own kitchen in whatever country I was in, I always preferred sesame oil for Asian dishes and olive oil for “Western” dishes.
 Sunflower was a functional oil, not something you would eat on its own.
 I never associated a definitive taste to it.

 What was so different about Georgia’s sunflower oil?
 I never tried to find out.
-Like any Malaysian, I often say that I live to eat.
+Like any Malaysian, I live to eat.
 And for a long time, I was content simply to take whatever pleasure I could in what I ate, where I ate it, and who I ate it with—all the things that make our most vivid memories.

-When I traveled alone, food was often my entry point into cultures entirely new to me, a means of connecting with strangers.
-My trip to Tbilisi itself was the culmination of a trail of crumbs I followed, from a Georgian restaurant in Moscow (its cavernous ambience is seared into my memory, but I can’t remember its name) to the always welcoming Little Georgia in East London to, finally, many others in Tbilisi that I’ve pinned on Google Maps with a heart.
+When I traveled alone, food was often my entry point into cultures entirely new to me.
+My trip to Tbilisi was the culmination of a trail of crumbs I followed, from a Georgian restaurant in Moscow (its cavernous ambience seared into my memory, but I can’t remember its name) to the always welcoming Little Georgia in East London to, finally, many others in Tbilisi that I’ve pinned on Google Maps with a heart.
 Any time Georgia comes up, even in passing, I talk, with great enthusiasm, about the food—the khachapuri, the lobiani, the walnut paste on aubergine—and how they have marked moments of deep satisfaction and camaraderie.

-For me, too, food is the tableau upon which families show love when they don’t have the words, upon which conversations meander until you’re the last patrons left in a dimly lit restaurant and new intimacies are forged.
-It has been the primary way I have made new friends, and the way I have kept them.
+For me, too, food is the tableau upon which families show love when they can’t find the words, upon which conversations meander until you’re the last patrons left in a dimly lit restaurant and new intimacies are forged.
+It is often how I meet new friends and maintain my current friendships.
 Sit, eat, talk.
 We share food, and we share ourselves.

 But despite the centrality food has always had in my life, I never felt a strong urge to write about it.
-I did the very occasional food feature when commissioned, but never pitched stories myself.
-I was never interested in restaurant reviews, perhaps feeling in it a level of subjectivity too fraught and too unforgiving, happy just to point friends to this or that.
-In truth, I also thought I would be bad at it, that I would not be able to describe taste in so many different ways, and found myself more interested in food history and politics, which align more closely with my general curiosity and concerns.
-Yet, I didn’t feel like I had an eye for those kinds of stories, and they didn’t feel entirely urgent to me in comparison to other matters—clearly, I see now, an oversight on my part.
+I did the occasional food feature when commissioned but never pitched stories myself.
+I was never interested in doing restaurant reviews, perhaps feeling in it a level of subjectivity too fraught and too unforgiving, happy just to express an enthusiasm for this or that when asked.
+In truth, I also thought I would not be able to describe taste in so many different ways, and found myself more interested in food history and politics.
+Yet, I didn’t feel like I necessarily had an eye for those kinds of stories, and they hadn’t felt entirely urgent to me in comparison to other matters—clearly, I see now, an oversight on my part.

-During this time, we were also reminded how our industrial farming of animals, not just wet markets hawking wildlife, can create the perfect breeding ground for the spillover of zoonotic disease—such as in 2009, when the H1N1 swine flu circulated around pig farms in the U.S. and jumped to humans; or a decade earlier, when the Nipah virus from wild fruit bats infected Malaysian pig farms and also hopped into humans.
-This process is further facilitated by our shrinking forests, which breaks down the buffer zones that would otherwise protect us from disease-carrying wildlife.
-Covid-19’s origins, as well as its mode of introduction into the human population, are still being investigated, but at least some of the science has hypothesised that the virus likely originated from wild bats, which was, directly or indirectly, then transmitted to humans.
+During this time, we were also reminded how our industrial farming of animals, and not just wet markets hawking wildlife, can create the perfect breeding ground for the spillover of zoonotic disease—such as in 2009, when the H1N1 swine flu circulated pig farms in the U.S. and spread to humans; or a decade earlier, when the Nipah virus from wild fruit bats infected Malaysian pig farms and also jumped into humans.
+This process is further facilitated by our shrinking forests, which breaks down the buffer zones that would otherwise protect us from the pathogens that wildlife carry, often benign in them but which could cause disease in us.
+Covid-19’s origins, as well as its mode of introduction into the human population, are still being investigated, but at least some of the science has hypothesized that the virus likely originated from wild bats, which was, directly or indirectly, then transmitted to humans.

-At the same time, to prevent the spread of disease on overcrowded farms, livestock are routinely pumped with antibiotics (according to one estimate: 73 percent of antimicrobials, including antibiotics, sold globally are used in livestock).
-This risks making them, and us, even more resistant to them—when antimicrobial resistance is already a leading cause of human deaths, set to take more lives than cancer by 2050 if business continues as usual.
+At the same time, to prevent the spread of disease on overcrowded farms, livestock are routinely pumped with antibiotics.
+According to one estimate: 73 percent of antimicrobials, including antibiotics, sold globally are used in livestock.
+This risks making them, and us, even more resistant to them—when antimicrobial resistance is already a leading cause of human deaths, set to take more lives than cancer by 2050 if we continue business as usual.

 The more I read, the more I’m finding out how our eating habits play into every aspect of our lives—with important consequences for climate change, our dwindling forests and wildlife, food security, and public health.
-The more I read, the more I’m realising how much I never knew about the most basic aspects of our most basic act of survival and how it shapes the world.
+The more I read, the more I realize how much I never knew about the most basic aspects of our most basic act of survival and how it shapes the world.

 But how do we begin to truly inhabit what we know of our present moment, especially when it comes to something so closely linked to our culture, traditions, and identities, where any suggestion of change can be contentious?